Geraldine Andrews

 She was educated at King's College London (LLB with First-class honours, 1980; LLM, 1982; AKC).
-She was called to the bar at Gray's Inn in 1981 and became a bencher in 2004.
-She was made a QC in 2001, recorder from 2001, deputy judge of the High Court from 2006 to 2013, and judge of the High Court of Justice (Queen's Bench Division) since 2013.
+She was called to the bar at Gray's Inn in 1981 and practiced as a commercial barrister from Essex Court Chambers specialising in shipping and international trade.
+She became a bencher in 2004 and was appointed as Vice Treasurer at the Inn from 2024 before taking up role as Treasurer in 2025.
+She was made a QC in 2001, and a Recorder on the Midland Circuit from 2001, deputy judge of the High Court from 2006 to 2013, and judge of the High Court of Justice (Queen's Bench Division) since 2013.

 She was appointed a Lady Justice of Appeal in October 2020.
+She sits in both criminal and civil appeals as well as in the Divisional Court.

+She is the co-author of Law of Guarantees (7th ed 2015).